The Trump Scandals

 and it has caused much more turmoil in the Middle East, funding everybody from

-Al Qaeda to ISIS, but Trump has instead singled out Iran, a country where he
+Al Qaeda to ISIS, and bombing the hell out of Yemen, but Trump has instead singled out Iran, a country where he

 owns no business.
 Trump has done business with the Saudi royal family for more